HostMonster Web Hosting Help

 - Upon expiration, your domain name will be deactivated and replaced with a parking page indicating the domain name has expired.
 Other services you have associated with the domain name may no longer function.

-- As early as 30 day after expiration, your domain name may be purchased by a third party.
-If a third party purchases the domain name during this time, the domain name will not be available for you to renew.
+- As early as 28 days after expiration, your domain name may be purchased by a third party.
+If a third party purchases the domain name during this time, the domain name will NOT be available for you to renew.

-- If the domain name completes the registry redemption period, the registry may hold the domain name for a period of five days before releasing it again for general registration.
+- Once the redemption period ends, most registries hold a domain name for a period of five days before deleting is and releasing it again for general registration.
+During this five day pending deletion process, a domain name is not recoverable.

 My domain is in "Redemption."
 What does that mean?

 (see renewal process above) Once a domain goes into the redemption period it can be obtained by other parties.
-You may still be able to redeem the domain for up to 72-days after expiration.
+The redemption period may last 30 to 90 days after the initial renewal grace period.
+You may still be able to redeem the domain during this time.
 The fee for reactivating a domain in the Redemption Period is $70.00 + the normal renewal fee.
 Your domain can be redeemed by choosing to renew it from within the Domains section of the Control Panel.
 At the end of the Redemption Period, the domain(s) will go into a 5-day delete cycle at the end of which they will become available for anyone to register.

 There are errors in my whois info.
 What do I do?